Harry P. Leu Gardens#10 in Best Things To Do in Orlando-Walt Disney World

 Despite the fact that most vacationers spend their time pounding the pavement, trundling tots from one amusement park ride to the next, Orlando is actually a great place to stop and smell the flowers.
 Swing by Harry P. Leu Gardens and get a sense of the real Orlando.
 This botanical oasis – which sits 4 miles northeast of the city center – offers 50 acres of plants like camellias, roses and azaleas.
 Plus, there are horticulture classes, permanent and rotating art exhibits, a botany reference library and a restored 19th-century home.

 Recent visitors said this is a nice change of pace from park-palooza, even when it's not peak bloom season.
 According to many, the Butterfly Garden is a must-see, especially if you have kids with you.
 Many visitors remark on the garden's permanent and visiting exhibits, which add another enjoyable element to the peaceful property.

-If you're going to visit the resplendent Harry P. Leu Gardens, aim to do so on the first Monday of the month -- that's when admission is free.
-Otherwise, you'll pay $7 (and $2 for school-age children).
-The grounds are open every day but Christmas from 9 a.m. to 5 p.m.
+If you're going to visit Harry P. Leu Gardens, aim to do so on the first Monday of the month between April and September – that's when admission is free.
+Otherwise, you'll pay $10 (and $5 for school-age children).
+The grounds are open every day except Christmas from 9 a.m. to 5 p.m.
 (The last garden admission time is at 4:30 p.m.)
 Complimentary parking is provided, or you can take the No. 125 or 313 LYNX bus to the property.
 Of note: The Leu House Museum was damaged in Hurricane Irma and is closed indefinitely.
 More information about Harry P. Leu Gardens can be found on the attraction's website.